 Apart from its religious significance, the Mumbadevi Temple is also a popular tourist attraction and is visited by both domestic and international tourists.
 Visitors can witness the temple’s unique architecture and observe the rituals and customs followed by the devotees.

 If legends are believed, then ‘Lord Brahma’ sent an eight-armed Goddess to eradicate the evil demon ‘Mumbaraka,’ who terrorized the locals for a long time.

-The Goddess defeated the demon, but the demon fell on his knees and begged the Goddess to take his name.
+The Goddess defeated the demon, but the demon fell to his knees and begged the Goddess to take his name.
 The Goddess took his name and ordered him to build a beautiful temple dedicated to her.

 How can you miss the famous jewelry shops located in Zaveri Bazaar?
-After all, Zaveri means ‘Jewels’ and bazaar means ‘Market.’
-Looking to invest in the best quality gold head to Zaveri Bazaar.
+After all, Zaveri means ‘Jewels,’ and bazaar means ‘Market.’
+Looking to invest in the best quality gold head to Zaveri Bazaar?

 The railway is the cheapest and fastest way to travel to the temple.
 Charni Road station is only 10 minutes from Bhuleshwar.
 Even Churchgate station is close to Bhuleshwar.